rybakit/msgpack.php/README.md

 use MessagePack\Packer;
 use MessagePack\PackOptions;

-// cast PHP strings to MP strings, PHP arrays to MP maps
+// pack PHP strings to MP strings, PHP arrays to MP maps
 // and PHP 64-bit floats (doubles) to MP 32-bit floats
 $packer = new Packer(PackOptions::FORCE_STR | PackOptions::FORCE_MAP | PackOptions::FORCE_FLOAT32);

-// cast PHP strings to MP binaries and PHP arrays to MP arrays
+// pack PHP strings to MP binaries and PHP arrays to MP arrays
 $packer = new Packer(PackOptions::FORCE_BIN | PackOptions::FORCE_ARR);

 // these will throw MessagePack\Exception\InvalidOptionException